Dawn McHale MBACP MA Counselling/Supervision,Adults,Couples,Children,Creativity

 Other areas of counselling I deal with

-Creative writing for personal issues and journalling, using the arts for self-expression.
-I can offer support with how to support partners and family who have mental health issues, the responsibilities and demands of being a carer, and I also have experience of working with people who have been raped and/or abused.
+I also offer therapeutic creative writing for personal issues and journalling, using the arts for self-expression.
+To meet your needs I can offer support with how to support partners and family who have mental health issues, the responsibilities and demands of being a carer, and I also have experience of working with people who have been raped and/or abused.

 £45 per 50 minutes for individual counselling (concessions offered/negotiable in specific circumstances)

 £50 per 50 minutes relationship counselling (more than one person)